Schnablette/mint-ui/README.md

-# MintUI - UI Components for the Web3 Startup
+# MintUI - Themable UI building blocks for Web3

 ## Our Vision